sailing-yacht-research-foundation/raw-data-server/README.md

 - Run `docker-compose down` to terminate
 - Run `docker-compose -f docker-compose.yml run raw-data-server npm run test` to run tests

+If you have run docker previously using older version of the app, database structure changes might affect the tests.
+Please run `docker-compose down` and execute `docker volume rm [volume_name]` on the rds-db volume.

 ## API Endpoint

 - `/api/v1/upload-file`